minqiaowang/on-premise-adg/setup-environment/setup-environment.md

 ## Introduction

-In this lab you will setup 2 Oracle Cloud network (VCNs) and 2 compute instances with a pre-configured Oracle Database 19c using Oracle Resource Manager and Terraform.
+In this lab you will setup 2 Oracle Cloud network (VCNs) and 2 compute instances using Oracle Resource Manager and Terraform.
 One simulate the primary site and another simulate the standby site.
-You can setup the primary and standby database using the related scripts.
-The primary and the standby database are in different VCN.
-You can setup primary and standby database in the same region or in different region.
+You can setup the primary and standby hosts using the related scripts.
+The primary and the standby hosts are in different VCN.
+You can setup primary and standby hosts in the same region or in different region.

 Estimated Lab Time: 60 minutes.